Text as research data

 TEI Header

-TEI Header is part of a much larger standard, TEI (Text Encoding Initiative), which is a data format rather than a metadata standard.
-The TEI Header contains metadata associated with data files in TEI format.
-A TEI Header consists of a bibliographic description of a file – that is, information that can be used to catalogue or reference the file.
-It also includes details about how the information in the file has been encoded, for example, whether a text based on a historical manuscript has been standardized in spelling, and so on.
-It is also possible to embed metadata in other formats within the TEI Header; for example, Dublin Core metadata, which is compatible with most systems and software.
-Finally, there is a revision history that documents how different versions of the file have changed in relation to one other.
+The TEI Header is part of the broader Text Encoding Initiative (TEI), which is a data format rather than a metadata standard.
+The TEI Header contains metadata associated with files in TEI format.
+It includes a bibliographic description of the file – information that can be used to catalogue or reference it – as well as details about how the text has been encoded.
+For example, a TEI Header may specify whether text based on a historical manuscript has been standardized in spelling.
+Other metadata formats, such as Dublin Core (which is compatible with most systems and software), can also be embedded within the TEI Header.
+Finally, the TEI Header includes a revision history documenting how different versions of the file have changed over time.

 META-SHARE

-META-SHARE is a highly detailed standard for describing resources used in language technology, such as speech synthesis or text-to-speech software.
+META-SHARE is a highly detailed standard for describing resources used in language technology, such as speech synthesis or text-to-speech systems.
 These resources may be text-based, but META-SHARE can also be applied to audio, video, software, and other formats.
-One of META-SHARE’s aims is to enable a computer to determine independently whether a resource described in META-SHARE can be used for a particular purpose.
-For that reason, META-SHARE contains detailed information about the technical properties of the files being described.
+One of its aims is to enable a computer to determine automatically whether a resource described in META-SHARE can be used for a particular purpose.
+For this reason, META-SHARE includes detailed information about the technical properties of the files being described.

 CMDI

-CMDI is also designed for language technology resources.
-It is based on the principle that different organizations should be able to continue using their existing standards while mapping them to a large set of concepts defined in CMDI.
-In this way, the great diversity of standards – which to some extent is necessary – can be made compatible with one another.
-This is a promising idea, but the task is highly complex and cumbersome, and therefore CMDI is not easy to work with.
+CMDI (Component Metadata Infrastructure) is also designed for language technology resources.
+It is based on the principle that different organizations should be able to continue using their existing standards while mapping them to a common set of concepts defined within CMDI.
+In this way, the great diversity of existing standards – which is, to some extent, necessary – can be made interoperable.
+This is a promising approach, but also a complex and demanding one, and as a result CMDI is not always easy to work with.

-ISO-639 is a set of lists of language names linked to standardized two- or three-letter codes.
-They are used in a wide range of contexts, but there are certain problems, at least from a linguistic perspective.
-For example, it can be difficult to distinguish between different dialects or historical stages of a given language.
-Moreover, there are very many small to extremely small languages in the world that do not have an ISO code.
-ISO-639 therefore does not cover all the needs one might have, and this remains an unsolved problem, despite various attempts to solve it.
+ISO 639 is a set of lists of language names linked to standardized two- or three-letter codes.
+These are used in a wide range of contexts, though they have some limitations from a linguistic perspective.
+For instance, it can be difficult to distinguish between dialects or historical stages of a language, and many small or very small languages around the world do not have ISO codes.
+ISO 639 therefore does not meet all possible needs, despite ongoing efforts to improve coverage.

 Data types and data formats

-Researchers working with text as research data use a wide range of software, depending on the nature of their research.
+Researchers working with text as research data use a variety of software tools, depending on the nature of their research.
 Some programs are simple and widely known, such as Word and Excel, while others may be custom-built and require considerable technical expertise.
-Many researchers also work across several different software tools.
+Many researchers also use several tools in combination.

 Examples of software used in text-based research

-Corpus Workbench (CWB) is a set of tools for working with large text corpora, meaning those containing many millions of words.
-These tools are often text-based, without a graphical interface, so basic coding skills are required.
-Once researchers are familiar with the system, they can gain many new insights into their texts.
+Corpus Workbench (CWB) is a suite of tools for working with large text corpora containing many millions of words.
+These tools are typically text-based and lack a graphical interface, so basic coding skills are required.
+Once familiar with the system, researchers can gain many new insights into their data.

-AntConc is a concordance tool – essentially an advanced search engine for text.
-For example, it can be used to investigate the contexts in which a word occurs, or how often it appears together with particular other word.
-Regular expressions can also be used, which makes very advanced searches possible.
+AntConc is a concordance tool, essentially an advanced search engine for text.
+It can be used to investigate the contexts in which a word occurs, or how often it appears together with specific other words.
+Regular expressions can also be used, which allows for very advanced search operations.

 MySQL is a system for managing relational databases.
 There are many other database systems, but MySQL is widely used.
-Like Excel, databases are well suited for text where different elements belong to clearly defined categories, such as lists of people, occupations, addresses, and different types of relationships between individuals.
-With such a database, it might be possible, for instance, to examine how common it is for academics in location A to have a certain type of relationship with people in location B compared to factory workers.
+Like Excel, databases are well suited for text data where different elements belong to clearly defined categories, such as lists of people, occupations, addresses, or relationships between individuals.
+A database might, for example, be used to examine how common it is for academics in location A to have professional relationships with people in location B, compared to factory workers.

 OpenRefine is a tool for working with table-based text data.
-Its core functions can be used to clean up messy datasets – for example, standardizing different date formats or splitting first and last names into separate columns.
-OpenRefine is most often used together with other software to process data for a particular stage of analysis, but it can also be used for advanced search and sorting tasks, such as using regular expressions.
+Its core functions can be used to clean up messy datasets – for instance, by standardizing date formats or splitting first and last names into separate columns.
+OpenRefine is most often used in combination with other software for a specific stage of processing or analysis, but it can also perform advanced search and sorting tasks using regular expressions.

-Voyant is a web service offering a set of simple tools for text analysis.
-For example, it can generate word clouds, produce word frequency lists to highlight common and uncommon words in a text, and more.
+Voyant Tools is a web-based service that offers a suite of simple tools for text analysis.
+It can generate word clouds, produce word frequency lists to identify common and uncommon words in a text, among other features.

 Oxygen is a program for working with XML files.
-In language technology, XML-based text formats are commonly used, and researchers and research engineers sometimes work directly in XML files.
-Oxygen makes it much easier to handle XML formats compared with regular text editors.
+XML-based text formats are common in language technology, and researchers or research engineers often work directly within XML.
+Oxygen makes it much easier to handle XML files than standard text editors.

 File formats

-The variety of software also brings with it a variety of file formats.
-Each format places different demands on those who curate and preserve the files, and the level of complexity can vary greatly.
-Text-based file formats can often be preserved largely as they are, perhaps with a small amount of metadata explaining how they are structured, which abbreviations are used, and so on.
-For text files that conform to an open and well-documented standard, even this may not be necessary.
+The variety of software used in text-based research leads to a wide range of file formats.
+Each format places different demands on those responsible for curating and preserving the data, and the level of complexity can vary greatly.
+Text-based formats can often be preserved largely as they are, perhaps with some accompanying metadata explaining their structure, abbreviations, and other key aspects.
+For files that adhere to an open and well-documented standard, even this may not be necessary.

-More complex formats, such as database formats and GIS formats, present different challenges.
-Databases are very practical for those with access to the software needed to use them, but without such software they can be difficult to work with.
+More complex formats, such as database or GIS formats, pose additional challenges.
+Databases are very practical for users with access to the necessary software needed but can be difficult to handle without it.
 Moreover, database software is frequently updated, and older versions are not always backwards-compatible.
-It may therefore be worthwhile to consider exporting the database to a text-based format for safety reasons.
-If this is done, a database schema should also be created to show how the database can be reconstructed from the text files if required.
+It may therefore be advisable to export databases to a text-based format as a safeguard.
+If this is done, a database schema should also be included to show how the database can be reconstructed from the text files if required.

 Preferred formats